Canadian store Le Château unveils holiday dress collection ahead of spring relaunch - ExBulletin

 Canadian store Le Château unveils holiday dress collection ahead of spring relaunch

-TORONTO Canadian retailer Le Château returns from bankruptcy today with the online launch of a pre-holiday evening wear collection.
+Le Château filed for protection against its creditors in October 2020, joining the ranks of dozens of large retailers who have caved in under the weight of COVID-19 restrictions.

-TORONTO Canadian retailer Le Château returns from bankruptcy today with the online launch of a pre-holiday evening wear collection.
+In June, Suzys Inc., the company behind women’s clothing brand Suzy Shier, stepped in to purchase the intellectual property of Le Chateau and is now making a comeback with the online launch of a collection of clothing from Le Chateau. evening before the holidays.

-The so-called glamorous capsule offers shoppers a glimpse of what to expect with the brands relaunching under new owner Suzy’s Inc., the company behind Suzy Shier, slated for release this spring.
+The so-called glamorous capsule unveiled on Tuesday gives buyers a glimpse of what to expect with the brand’s official relaunch under its new owner slated for spring.

 This report by The Canadian Press was first published on November 16, 2021.